What are the Differences Between Medication-Assisted Treatment (MAT) and Medically Assisted Detox (MAD)?

 - Blurred vision

 - Lack of coordination

 - Fatal overdose

-Close medical supervision by a medical specialist is not just the best option, but necessary for the wellbeing and safety of the patient.
+Close medical supervision by a medical specialist is not just the best option but also necessary for the patient’s well-being and safety.

-Methadone is also a MAT drug previously referred to as MMT (Medication Maintenance Treatment); in other words, a synthetic opioid primarily utilized to treat opioid addiction.
+Methadone is also a MAT drug previously referred to as MMT (Medication Maintenance Treatment).
+In other words, a synthetic opioid is primarily utilized to treat opioid addiction.
 Methadone is a substitute drug for heroin, fentanyl, or other prescription opioids.
-Because this narcotic is long-lasting, it can be taken once daily, which is mostly helpful for those with extreme issues with other illicit drugs.
+Because this narcotic is long-lasting, patients can take it once daily.
+Methadone detox is mostly for those with severe issues with other illicit drugs.

-Methadone was first created to prevent pain and increase the quality of life.
-Still, for many people, methadone maintenance has caused a dramatic decrease in quality of life and increased pain, a condition known as hyperalgesia.
-Large or sometimes even moderate dosages of Methadone can cause low blood pressure, shallow breathing, cardiac issues, coma, or even death.
+Although Methadone is part of MAT drugs, for many people, it caused a dramatic decrease in quality of life and increased pain, a condition known as hyperalgesia.
+Additionally, large or sometimes even moderate dosages of Methadone can cause a drop in blood pressure, shallow breathing, coma, or even death.

 Due to the long-term nature of methadone effects, MMT and MAT treatment options are often viewed as ‘trading one addiction for another.’
-Furthermore, Methadone also carries a high risk for dependency and overdose when mixed with other substances, misused or abused.
+Furthermore, Methadone also carries a high risk of dependency and overdose when mixed with other substances, misused, or abused.